top of page

 The Workhouse Gallery Presteigne | Weds-Sat 10-4pm a beautiful cafe and shop selling a carefully curated range of stock.

-Border Bean and La Gala - Small Cafe’s on Kington High Street serving coffee, tea and cakes.
+Border Bean - Small Cafe on Kington High Street serving coffee, tea and cakes.

 Eating/Drinking.